Brandon Shores Generating Station: 2012 sale

 The plant was originally constructed by a predecessor company of Constellation Energy, which was purchased by Exelon in 2012.
 On August 9, 2012, Exelon announced that it had reached an agreement for the sale of the Charles P. Crane, Brandon Shores, and Herbert A. Wagner Generating Stations to Raven Power Holdings LLC, a newly formed portfolio company of Riverstone Holdings LLC, for approximately $400 million.
 Exelon had committed to divest the plants as condition for regulatory approval of its merger with Constellation Energy to alleviate concerns regarding potential market power in the regional wholesale electricity market.
 The sale was completed on November 30, 2012.
+When Riverstone Holdings executed a take-private transaction and became the majority owner of Talen in 2016, Brandon Shores, along with other Riverstone-owned generation assets, became part of the Talen portfolio.
+Following a strategic restructuring of Talen in 2023, it became a publicly traded company and was no longer privately owned by Riverstone.

 Scheduled closure

-On November 10, 2020 Talen Energy (parent company of Raven Power) announced that it will stop burning coal at the Brandon Shores and Wagner plants by the end of 2025.
+On November 10, 2020, Talen Energy (parent company of Raven Power) announced that it will stop burning coal at the Brandon Shores and H.A.
+Wagner plants by the end of 2025.
 The plants will be converted to use alternative fuel sources.

+In April 2023, Talen notified grid operator PJM that they instead intended to close Brandon Shores.
+However, the PJM Interconnection found that the shutdown would pose significant grid reliability risks.
+On January 27, 2025, Talen announced that it, PJM Interconnection, and a broad coalition of the Maryland Public Service Commission, Maryland customers, and electric utilities, agreed on the terms by which Talen will operate its Brandon Shores and H.A.
+Wagner power plants until May 31, 2029, beyond their scheduled May 31, 2025 retirement dates.
+The agreement, colloquially called a "reliability-must-run" or agreement, is intended to provide the power necessary to maintain grid and transmission reliability in and around the City of Baltimore until necessary transmission upgrades to provide reliable power to the area from other sources are complete and is pending FERC approval.

 Dispatch of electricity

 The electrical output of Brandon Shores Generating Station is dispatched by the PJM Interconnection regional transmission organization.